-Nplate® can cause serious side effects:
+- Nplate® can cause serious side effects, including:

 Worsening of a precancerous blood condition to a blood cancer (leukemia): Nplate® is not for use in people with a precancerous condition called myelodysplastic syndromes (MDS) or for any condition other than chronic (lasting a long time) immune thrombocytopenia (ITP).
 If you have MDS and receive Nplate®, your MDS condition may worsen and become an acute leukemia.
 If MDS worsens to become acute leukemia you may die sooner from the acute leukemia.

 Higher risk for blood clots:

 - You may have a higher risk of getting a blood clot if your platelet count becomes high during treatment with Nplate®.
 You may have severe complications or die from some forms of blood clots, such as clots that spread to the lungs or that cause heart attacks or strokes.

 - If you have a chronic liver disease, you may get blood clots in the veins of your liver.
 This may affect your liver function.

 What are the possible side effects of Nplate®?

 - Nplate® may cause serious side effects.
 See “What is the most important information I should know about Nplate®?”